-3.1.1 Accessible
+3.1.2 Accessible and inclusive

-We expect service providers to recognise, understand and involve consumers early and throughout the process.
-This work includes providing consumers with the information that they need to participate in a meaningful way.
+We expect service providers to recognise, understand and involve consumers on an ongoing basis, not just at the time an expenditure proposal is being prepared.
+This work includes providing consumers with the information that they need to participate in a meaningful way to seek outcomes that are in the consumers' interests.